mehwishjbe/product-dePerfum/README.md

 ## Usage

-You can use this project as a starting point for creating your own Order Summary Component or as a reference for implementing similar designs.
+You can use this project as a starting point for creating your own Gabrielle Essence Eau De Parfum Component or as a reference for implementing similar designs.
 To use it, simply clone the repository to your local machine:

 ```bash
 git clone https://github.com/mehwishjbe/product-preview-dePerfum.git